Research

 Grin‘-Iatsenko, VA; Baas, Ineke; Ponomarev, Valery A; Kropotov, Juri D

-Independent Component Analysis (ICA) was used for 19-channel resting EEG analysis 111 patients at early stages of depressive disorder and 526 age-matched healthy subjects.
-Comparison of independent components power spectra in depressed patients and healthy subjects in two states: Eyes closed and Eyes open, has revealed significant differences between groups for three frequency bands: Theta (4-7.5 Hz), Alpha (7.5-14 Hz), and Beta (14-20 Hz).
+Independent Component Analysis (ICA) was used for 19-channel resting EEG analysis of 111 patients at early stages of depressive disorder and 526 age-matched healthy subjects.
+Comparison of independent components' power spectra in depressed patients and healthy subjects in two states: eyes closed and eyes open, revealed significant differences between groups for three frequency bands: Theta (4-7.5 Hz), Alpha (7.5-14 Hz), and Beta (14-20 Hz).
 Increased power of alpha and theta activity in depressed patients at parietal and occipital sites may be caused by decreased cortical activation of these regions.
-Diffuse enhancement of beta activity level can correlate with anxiety symptoms which take an important place in clinical picture of depressive disorder at early stages.
-Using of ICA method for comparison of spectral characteristics of EEG in groups of patients with different brain pathology and healthy subjects gives a possibility to localize more precisely the discovered differences as compare to traditional analysis of EEG spectra.
+Diffuse enhancement of beta activity level can correlate with anxiety symptoms, which play an important role in the clinical picture of depressive disorder at early stages.
+The use of the ICA method for comparing the spectral characteristics of EEG in groups of patients with different brain pathologies and healthy subjects allows for more precise localization of discovered differences compared to traditional analysis of EEG spectra.

 Kropotov, Juri D; Ponomarev, Valery A; Hollup, Stig; Müller, Andreas

-Dissociating action inhibition, conflict monitoring and sensory mismatch into independent components of event related potentials in GO/NOGO task
+Dissociating action inhibition, conflict monitoring, and sensory mismatch into independent components of event-related potentials in a Go/No-Go task

 NeuroImage 57, 565–575, 2011.

-The anterior N2 and P3 waves of event related potentials (ERPs) in the GO/NOGO paradigm in trials related to preparatory set violations in previous studies were inconsistently associated either with action inhibition or conflict monitoring operations.
-In the present study a paired stimulus GO/NOGO design was used in order to experimentally control the preparatory sets.
-Three variants of the same stimulus task manipulated sensory mismatch, action inhibition and conflict monitoring operations by varying stimulus-response associations.
-The anterior N2 and P3 waves were decomposed into components by means of independent component analysis (ICA).
-The ICA was performed on collection of 114 individual ERPs in the three experimental conditions.
-Three of the independent components were selectively affected by the task manipulations indicating association of these components with sensory mismatch, action inhibition and conflict monitoring operations.
-According to sLORETA the sensory mismatch component was generated in the left and right temporal areas, the action suppression component was generated in the supplementary motor cortex, and the conflict monitoring component was generated in the anterior cingulate cortex.
+In previous studies, the anterior N2 and P3 waves of event-related potentials (ERPs) in the GO/NOGO paradigm, during trials involving preparatory set violations, were inconsistently associated with either action inhibition or conflict monitoring operations.
+In the present study, a paired-stimulus GO/NOGO design was used to experimentally control the preparatory sets.
+Three variants of the same stimulus task manipulated sensory mismatch, action inhibition, and conflict monitoring operations by varying stimulus-response associations.
+The anterior N2 and P3 waves were decomposed into components using independent component analysis (ICA).
+The ICA was performed on a collection of 114 individual ERPs across the three experimental conditions.
+Three of the independent components were selectively affected by the task manipulations, indicating an association of these components with sensory mismatch, action inhibition, and conflict monitoring operations.
+According to sLORETA, the sensory mismatch component was generated in the left and right temporal areas, the action suppression component was generated in the supplementary motor cortex, and the conflict monitoring component was generated in the anterior cingulate cortex.

 Müller, Andreas; Candrian, Gian; Kropotov, Juri D; Ponomarev, Valery A; Baschera, Gian-Marco

-Classification of ADHD patients on the basis of independent ERP components using a machine learning system
+Classification of ADHD patients based on independent ERP components using a machine learning system

-Background: In the context of sensory and cognitive-processing deficits in ADHD patients, there is considerable evidence of altered event related potentials (ERP).
-Most of the studies, however, were done on ADHD children.
+Background: In the context of sensory and cognitive processing deficits in ADHD patients, there is considerable evidence of altered event-related potentials (ERPs).
+However, most studies have been conducted on children with ADHD.
 Using the independent component analysis (ICA) method, ERPs can be decomposed into functionally different components.
-Using the classification method of support vector machine, this study investigated whether features of independent ERP components can be used for discrimination of ADHD adults from healthy subjects.
+This study investigated whether features of independent ERP components can be used to differentiate between adults with ADHD and healthy subjects, employing the support vector machine classification method.

-Methods: Two groups of age- and sex-matched adults (74 ADHD, 74 controls) performed a visual two stimulus GO/NOGO task.
-ERP responses were decomposed into independent components by means of ICA.
-A feature selection algorithm defined a set of independent component features which was entered into a support vector machine.
+Methods: Two groups of age- and sex-matched adults (74 with ADHD, 74 controls) performed a visual two-stimulus GO/NOGO task.
+ERP responses were decomposed into independent components using ICA.
+A feature selection algorithm defined a set of independent component features that were entered into a support vector machine.

-Results: The feature set consisted of five latency measures in specific time windows, which were collected from four different independent components.
-The independent components involved were a novelty component, a sensory related and two executive function related components.
-Using a 10-fold cross-validation approach, classification accuracy was 92%.
+Results: The feature set consisted of five latency measures within specific time windows, which were collected from four distinct independent components.
+The independent components included a novelty component, a sensory-related component, and two executive function-related components.
+Using a 10-fold cross-validation approach, the classification accuracy was 92.1%.

-Conclusions: This study was a first attempt to classify ADHD adults by means of support vector machine which indicates that classification by means of non-linear methods is feasible in the context of clinical groups.
-Further, independent ERP components have been shown to provide features that can be used for characterizing clinical populations.
+Conclusions: This study was a first attempt to classify adults with ADHD using a support vector machine, indicating that classification with non-linear methods is feasible within the context of clinical groups.
+Furthermore, independent ERP components have been shown to provide features that can be used to characterize clinical populations.

 Chen, Max Jean-Lon; Thompson, Trevor; Kropotov, Juri D; Gruzelier, John H